Germans hit the streets against deals with far right | Malay Mail

-FRANKFURT, Feb 15 — Ten thousand people are expected to join a demonstration today in Erfurt, capital of Thuringia state in Germany’s former communist east, where far-right lawmakers last week helped install a new state premier.
+ERFURT, Feb 16 — Thousands of anti-fascist protesters yesterday took to the streets in Erfurt, capital of Thuringia state in Germany’s former communist east where far-right lawmakers last week helped install a new state premier.

 “Not with us!
 No pacts with fascists any time or anywhere!” is the motto for the protest, organised by the DGB trade union federation, NGOs, artists and politicians belonging to the “Unteilbar” (indivisible) movement.